 Your ACB family has opportunities for you to connect with others from the comfort of your home during this time of social distancing.
 Join one of our conference calls and stay in touch with your ACB community!
-To learn more, visit: https://acb.org/ACB-community-conference-calls.
+To learn more about what's on the schedule for this week, visit: https://acb.org/ACB-community-conference-calls.
+To join our community call list and receive daily emails with the call-in information for our community calls, please fill out the email list subscription form: http://acblists.org/mailman/listinfo/acb-community-events or send an email to: firstname.lastname@example.org.

 We recommend that all affiliates follow CDC guidelines for any scheduled events.
 You can find the most up-to-date CDC guidelines here: https://www.cdc.gov/coronavirus/2019-ncov/community/index.html.